-Traffic studies have been conducted for the Boxwood Connector Project in 2010, 2013 and 2016.
+Traffic studies have been conducted for the project area in 2010, 2013 and 2016.
 These studies reviewed traffic volumes and patterns in the project area in detail.
 The studies conclude that traffic operations could be improved with the Boxwood Connector.
-The studies also indicate that improvements on Northfield Road can be phased, and that the ultimate road widening between Bowen Road and Boxwood Road can be completed several years after the Boxwood Connector project is constructed, or as adjacent properties redevelop.
+The studies also indicate that improvements on Northfield Road can be phased, and that the ultimate road widening between Bowen Road and Boxwood Road can be completed several years after the Boxwood Connector is constructed, or as adjacent properties redevelop.

 The Boxwood Connector was identified as a major road improvement project in the 2014 Nanaimo Transportation Master Plan.